markhendrix79/availability-test/README.md

 you're using a Mac with a newer M-series processor, `./availabilitytest-arm-mac` is what you want to use.
 Also provided are binaries for older Macs with Intel processors and for Linux systems with Intel/AMD processors.
 5. You'll be prompted to enter the path of a yaml file that contains HTTP request data.
-If you don't have one handy and want to test the program out, type `testdata.yml` to use the test data included in the repo.
+Type in the full path including the filename and its extension.
+If the file is in the same directory as the binary, only the file's name is needed.
+If you don't have a file handy and want to test the program out, type `testdata.yml` to use the test data included in the repo.
-6. The availability percentages of the appropriate domains will be provided and will update every 15 seconds.
+7. The availability percentages of the appropriate domains will be provided and will update every 15 seconds.
-7. Once you're done, press `CTRL+C` to exit.
+8. Once you're done, press `CTRL+C` to exit.

 ### What it does